mjkjr/donut_delight/readme.md

 This software is released under the terms of the [MIT License](/license.txt).

-The rights to the design and artwork is reserved.
-Additional artwork, audio, etc may be subject to additional terms, see their respective licenses for details.
+Design assets (artwork, audio, etc) are subject to their own terms, see their respective licenses for details.